KennedySovine/kennedysovine.github.io/admin/README.md

 3. **Update config.js:**
    - Open `config.js` in a text editor
    - Replace `your_github_token_here` with your actual token
+   - **Generate a secure password hash:**
+     - Open the admin panel in your browser
+     - Open browser console (F12)
+     - Run: `generatePasswordHash('your_new_password')`
+     - Copy the generated hash to `ADMIN_PASSWORD_HASH` in config.js
-   - Update the username and password if needed
+   - Update the username if needed

-4. **Security Note:**
+4. **Security Features:**
+   - Passwords are hashed using SHA-256 (no plain text storage)
+   - Rate limiting: 5 failed attempts = 5-minute lockout
+   - Session timeout: 30 minutes of inactivity
+   - Automatic logout and data clearing
    - `config.js` is excluded from git commits for security
-   - Never share your GitHub token publicly
-   - If your token gets compromised, revoke it immediately on GitHub

 ## Usage